 Modes give another musical 'feel' to a solo.
 You may play in one Key Signature, then use a Mode to sharp or flat the notes, in a certain sequence, to change the sound.
 The sequence is based on a Major Scale Key Signature.
 As a Lydian Mode example, let's use the root D in the DMaj scale:

-The Lydian Mode uses the 4th note of another Major Scale, as its own root.
+Although D is the root note for the D Major Scale, Lydian Mode uses the 4th note of a different Major Scale, as its own root.
 Above, we're using D as the root, so we must find what Major Scale has D as its 4th, note.
-In other words, from what Major Scale can we play the D Lydian Mode?
+From what Major Scale can we play the D Lydian Mode?

 So, the A Major Scale has D as the 4th note, the Lydian Mode root note.
 This Lydian Mode retains the same Key Signature as the A Major Scale.
 The Key Signature is:

 Therefore, the Lydian Mode, with D as the Root, is:

 We may use this Lydian Mode to solo over the original Key we were playing, D Major: